owncast/owncast.github.io/content/docs/chat/emoji.md

 ## Manual management

-You can manually add or remove custom emoji images in the `data/emoji` directory on your filesystem.
+You can manually bulk upload and remove custom emoji images in the `data/emoji` directory on your filesystem.

 ## Bundled emoji images